microsoft/code-with-engineering-playbook/docs/automated-testing/e2e-testing/readme.md

 ### Test Metrics

 The tracing the quality metrics gives insight about the current status of testing.
-Some of the common metrics of E2E testing are:
+Some common metrics of E2E testing are:

 - **Test case preparation status**: Number of test cases ready versus the total number of test cases.
 - **Frequent Test progress**: Number of test cases executed in the consistent frequent manner, e.g. weekly, versus a target number of the test cases in the same time period.
 - **Defects Status**: This metric represents the status of the defects found during testing.
 Defects should be logged into defect tracking tool (e.g. AzDO backlog) and resolved as per their severity and priority.
 Therefore, the percentage of open and closed defects as per their severity and priority should be calculated to track this metric.
 The AzDO Dashboard Query can be used to track this metric.
-- **Test environment availability**: This metric tracks the duration of the test environment used for end to end testing versus its scheduled allocation duration.
+- **Test environment availability**: This metric tracks the duration of the test environment used for end-to-end testing versus its scheduled allocation duration.

 ## E2E Testing Frameworks and Tools